vgitv/one-term.nvim/README.md

 ## Installation

+> [!TIP]
-**NB:** one-term will not define any key mapping for you, it only provides a user command.
+> one-term will not define any key mapping for you, it only provides a user
+> command.
 It's up to you to define you own mappings.

 ### With Neovim native package management